YaleDHLab/lab-workshops/networks/README.md

 To think about how we interpret a network, let's imagine we want to create a graph that shows how students in a class are connected by shared research interests.
 As a proxy, we could link students to one another if they have favorite classes in common.
 The resulting graph might look something like:
 <p align="center"><img width="800" height="350" src="https://github.com/YaleDHLab/lab-workshops/blob/master/networks/images/class-network-edge-labels.png"></br>Network of Favorite Classes</p>

 Turning the edge labels off, let's look at subregions of the network and their shape.
 Star and kite shapes represent **cliques**, subnetworks where everyone is connected to everyone else.
 Cliques are very resilient networks because if you remove one entity, the others are all still connected.
-At the opposite end of the spectrum, lines are vulnerable to target attack, because we could prevent communication between different nodes by taking out the node in the middle of the line.
+At the opposite end of the spectrum, lines are vulnerable to targeted attacks, because we could disrupt communication between different nodes in the line by taking out the node in the middle.
 Circle subnetworks are somewhere in the middle; removing one node doesn't prevent communication from reaching other nodes, but it could increase the time it takes for a message to make its way to the whole group.

 One type of node to look out for is a "broker."
 A broker is a node that connects otherwise disparate parts of the graph.
 <p align="center"><img width="800" height="350" src="https://github.com/YaleDHLab/lab-workshops/blob/master/networks/images/class-network.png"></br>Network of Favorite Classes</p>

-For deeper insights, we change the color and size of nodes according to different properties or statistical measures.
+For deeper insights, we can change the color and size of nodes according to different properties or statistical measures.

 ### Degree
 A node's **degree** is determined by the number of connections it has.
 A higher degree means the node is more highly connected.